aqlaboratory/hsm/train/README.md

 # Description

-This directory may be used to train / re-train new models using the HSM framework.  **Note**, by default, data are assumed to be at `../data/` downloaded as detailed in the `README.md` file of the parent directory.
+This directory may be used to train / re-train new models using the HSM framework.

+**Note**, by default, data are assumed to be at `../data/` downloaded as detailed in the `README.md` file of the parent directory.
+In addition, results are output to an `output/` directory by default.
+This should be created.

 # Usage